IDK-Silver/Social-xLSTM/docs/guides/utils-guide.md

 ## Purpose
 Scripts in this directory are used for:
 - File structure inspection and analysis
-- Configuration generation and management
-- Data stability and diagnostic tools
 - Development and maintenance utilities
 - Visualization and reporting helpers